Teaching & Learning Resource Guide

 - Connect with the members of your teaching team (co-instructors, course coordinator, teaching

 assistants, teaching support staff), to discuss your plans.

 - Develop a plan for situations that may arise through the term including supporting students and staff who may become ill and strategies for managing issues that can arise during classes, tutorials and labs.

-- Review COVIDSafe Campus protocols with students at the beginning of term, establish clear classroom/lab expectations around these protocols.
+- Review protocols with students and establish clear classroom/lab expectations around these

 - Ensure students are aware of what to do if they are ill and/or experiencing COVID symptoms.

 - Share with students how in-person learning activities will be structured including what kinds of